UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_03.md

 Notes:
 In the terminal,
-we can look at the `git log` output to find the commit hash we want to reset our project to.
+you can look at the `git log` output to find the commit hash we want to reset our project to.
 Then we can use the command `git reset --hard <commit hash>`.

+Git by default protects from unintentionally pushing after a hard reset.
-If we are really sure about this change and want to push it to GitHub we need to use `git push -f` to "force" the push since GitHub by default protects us from accidentally pushing after a hard reset since this can lead to problems.
+If you really want to delete the commits and remove them from GitHub, you must use the command `git push -f` to "force" the push in the terminal, regardless of whether you choose to execute the hard reset using the JupyterLab IDE or the terminal.

+After doing a hard reset,
-You will have to use the command
+JupyterLab will offer you to pull the locally deleted commits from the remote.
+You shouldn't pull if you want to preserve the deletion of commits you made with the hard reset!

+Extra
 If we want to make a new commit with the changes since the reset point, we can perform a "soft" reset with `git reset --soft`.
 This command will not discard the information on the deleted commits as `git reset --hard`,